Global HiringContact us

 We understand the challenges of keeping up with regulatory changes.
 That’s why we actively monitor these changes, so you don’t have to.
 Read on to discover what’s been happening in the employment landscape in Singapore.

-From July 2025, the retirement age increases to 64 and the re-employment age to 69.
-Employers must offer eligible workers re-employment opportunities up to the new re-employment age.
+As of July 2025, the retirement age in Singapore increased to 64 and the re-employment age to 69.
+These thresholds remain in effect for 2026.
+Employers must offer eligible employees re-employment opportunities up to the new re-employment age, supporting the national strategy of extending workforce participation and strengthening protections for older workers.

 EoR in Singapore